Considering a buy to let? A deposit for a buy to let property can range between 20% and 40%

 If you are considering becoming a private landlord you need to appreciate that it’s not necessarily the easiest route to making money.
-There are risks involved and it can also be both time consuming and complicated when compared to many other ways to invest your money.
+There are risks involved and it can also be both time consuming and complicated when compared to many other ways of investing your money.

-Equally, there is no guarantee that house prices will rise.
+Equally, there is no guarantee that house prices will not fall.
 However, owning a second property that is rented out to tenants including students in university towns can reap considerable financial rewards in both income and capital growth over the medium to longer term.

 Buy to let mortgages are a specialist product and as with all forms of secured borrowing or investment you should always seek professional and qualified financial advice to help you make the right decisions and walk you through the processes involved.